 What is the NFPA?

-National Fire Protection association is a worldwide leader in providing fire, electrical, building, and life safety to the public since 1896.
+National Fire Protection Association (NFPA) has been a worldwide leader in providing fire, electrical, building, and life safety to the public since 1896.
 The international nonprofit organization's mission is to reduce the worldwide burden of fire and other hazards.
 They provide and advocate consensus codes and standards, research, training and education.
-Visit NFPA's Web site at www.nfpa.org
+Visit NFPA's Web site at www.nfpa.org for more information.

 What about Lead?